 Credits: 1 AMA PRA Category 1 Credit(s)™

-Note: We have been thrilled a the turnout for each Schwartz Center Rounds.
-In order to continue providing nourishment for each and every session, the number of lunches available at upcoming sessions will be limited to 175, on a first-come, first-served basis.
-All faculty and staff are still welcome to attend.
+We are thrilled at the turnout for each Schwartz Center Rounds.
+We appreciate the financial support provided by the Heidt Family Foundation, the Grainger Foundation, and CHKD to allow us to provide nourishment for each and every session.
+In order to be good stewards of these donations, the number of lunches available at upcoming sessions will be limited to 175, on a first-come, first-served basis.
+All faculty, staff and employees are still welcome to attend.
 Thank you for your ongoing support of Schwartz Center Rounds.

 Location: CHKD, Brickhouse Auditorium

-Mark the Date: 17th Annual Pediatric Emergency Medicine Update Spring 2015
+Save the Date: 18th Annual Pediatric Emergency Medicine Update 2016

-Mark the Date: 9th Annual Pediatric and Adolescent Sports Medicine Update for Primary Care
+Save the Date: 10th Annual Pediatric and Adolescent Sports Medicine Update for Primary Care